June is Lipedema Awareness Month – I’m sharing my story to help raise awareness.

 This photo below is terrible quality, but it’s the only photo of my legs.
 This is age 25, standing next to my mom.
 You can observe that we have the same upper body size, but my legs are larger.
 This disproportionate size from top to bottom is a significant red flag and a common symptom of Lipedema.
 I wore size 14 or XL pants and medium-sized shirts.

 When I was 25, I started experiencing severe pain from head to toe.
 To this day, I still don’t have clear answers from doctors about this pain.
 I went to a pain clinic and I wasn’t diagnosed with anything.
 The doctor along with his chiropractor and physical therapists treated me 3 days a week.
 I was prescribed Soma (a now banned drug), treated with chiropractic adjustments, ultrasound, traction, and PT exercises.
 The pain disappeared after a few months of treatment, for maybe a year.
 When the pain returned, the clinic was gone and I tried to find a chiropractor with a similar set-up, but I was unable to find a place.
-I settled for a regular chiropractor with 2-3 adjustments a week.
+I tried PT only for a few months, with no luck of relief.
+Then I settled for a regular chiropractor with 2-3 adjustments a week.
 The relief adjustments brought were temporary, and I spent thousands of dollars.

 In a recent presentation by Dr. Karen Herbst, she mentions that women with Lipedema can experience fibromyalgia like pain.
 I’ve wondered if this is what I was experiencing.
-Later in life, at age 41, I figured out that the pain is triggered by consuming nightshades and exposure to pesticides and herbicides.
+Later in life, at age 41, I figured out that the pain is triggered by consuming nightshades, exposure to pesticides, herbicides, and high oxalate foods.
 I’ll explain more about this in future articles.

 Towards the end of my 20s, I was struggling immensely with my health.
 I was constantly ill, suffering from multiple colds each year, with at least four of them progressing to bronchitis.
 Chronic fatigue plagued me, and I experienced severe pain on the right side of my body.
 A close friend at the time even labeled me a hypochondriac because of my never-ending illnesses.

 My digestive system was a wreck and sometimes I suffered with awful 4 hour belly aches.
 Other times I wasn’t able to digest my food.
-I was always bloated, gassy, and struggled with constipation.
+I was always bloated, gassy, and struggled with constipation and diarrhea.

 These experiences and symptoms paint a picture of the challenges I faced throughout my childhood, adolescence, and early adulthood.
 While some of the signs may have pointed towards early Lipedema and Ehlers-Danlos Syndrome (EDS), the signs and symptoms worsened over time.